ldlinnell/dataviz-project-template-proposal/README.md

 # Data Visualization Project

-## Data
+## Dataset

-The data I propose to visualize for my project is the UN data showing intentional homicides and other crimes by either males or females across the globe over certain years.
+The [dataset](https://gist.github.com/ldlinnell/0d00bb3808e2cb97faf8e11c6d0e7ab6) I propose to visualize for my project is the UN data showing intentional homicides and other crimes by either males or females across the globe over certain years.

 ## Prototypes